ibm-cloud-docs/CDN/feature-descriptions.md

 ## Host Server Origin support
 {: #host-server-origin-support}

 IBM Cloud Content Delivery Network (CDN) can be configured to serve content from a Host Server Origin by providing the Origin hostname, protocol, port number, and optionally, the path from which to serve the content.
 The default path is `/*`.
 Protocol can be HTTP, HTTPS, or both.
 Only certain port numbers are supported by Akamai.
-Please see the [FAQ](/docs/infrastructure/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-) for supported port numbers/ranges.
+See the [FAQ](/docs/infrastructure/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-) for supported port numbers/ranges.

 ## Object Storage Origin support
 {: #object-storage-file-support}